smartcar/ios-sdk/README.md

 More information on [configuration of custom scheme](http://www.idev101.com/code/Objective-C/custom_url_schemes.html).

+`state` (optional)

+Defaults to `nil`.
+An opaque value used by the client to maintain state between the request and the callback.
+The authorization server includes this value when redirecting the user-agent back to the client.
+The paramter SHOULD be used for preventing cross-site request forgery attempts.
+Smartcar supports all `state` strings without whitespaces.

 `scope`

 Permissions requested from the user for specific grant.
 See the [Smartcar developer documentation](https://developer.smartcar.com/docs)